 The MHL offers hockey at five different skill levels: “A”, Red, White, Blue and Green.
-“Gold” hockey also exists at the Minor Novice and Novice levels.
+“Gold” hockey also exists at the U8 and U9 levels.
 These levels ensure that hockey is available to every youngster in the City of Mississauga.

 There are currently 6 community Area Associations who are members of the MHL.
 Each season, these Associations enter over 300 teams that play an average of 225 games per week across City of Mississauga arenas.